 Rights Respecting School Council

 The School Rights Respecting Council meets at 8.30 every other Thursday morning where all Rights Respecting Schools business is discussed.
 The children are the voice of Summerhill.
 Our Children help plan meetings, take minutes and then the information is then shared with their classes.
 Over the last couple of years we have made links with our local MP Bill Esterson, meeting with him in school and on trips to parliament.
 Our Rights Respecting Council had the chance to ask Bill Esterson some questions about education and issues concerning young people when he visited in our school in April 2017.
 We have also made links with the University of Liverpool and their Children's Rights Unit which has even led to some of children giving a presentation on children's rights at the university and then on a separate occasion being invited back to meet with MP Baroness Massey!
+Between Oct 2017 and July 2019 we have been leading an international project on the Rights of the Child entitled MRMR (My Rights - My Responsibilities).
+WE have been working with 5 european schools on this and in June 2019 will host visitors from the five countries to our school.
+The climax of our project will be an International Conference at Liverpool University during that week.
+You can read more about the project in the MRMR part of the International School section of this website.

 The Convention is a very important document because it recognises that all children have the right to be treated with dignity and fairness, to be protected, to develop to their full potential and to participate.
 It also lays out what countries must do to ensure that all children can enjoy their rights, regardless of who they are, or where they are from.